 What is our itinerary?

-Your group will have a great time exploring the 365 mostly uninhabited islands of the Exumas with their many beautiful beaches.
+Your charter group will have a great time exploring the 365 mostly uninhabited islands of the Exumas with their many beautiful beaches.
+The exact itinerary will be determined by your group and the captain and will be subject to change depending upon the weather.
 In addition to scuba diving, you can spend time beachcombing, hiking, kayaking or photographing the many natural sights.
 The underwater window in cabin 6 always gives you a spectacular view of what's below.
+The Cat Ppalu will return to Nassau Thursday afternoon.
 In Nassau you can enjoy the shopping, casinos and night life of Nassau and Paradise Island.

 What do I need to participate in the eco-adventures of the Exumas?